-To be able to travel to other countries in the European Union/Schengen area, you need a COVID certificate (DCC).
-This can be based on a negative test result, proof of vaccination or proof of recovery from COVID-19.
-When travelling within the EU/Schengen area, you can present your COVID certificate using the CoronaCheck app.
-Follow these 7 steps to generate a COVID certificate (DCC) for travel within the EU/Schengen area.
+To be able to travel to other countries in the European Union/Schengen area, you sometimes need a Covid certificate (DCC).
+This can be based on a negative test result, proof of vaccination or proof of recovery from Covid-19.
+When travelling within the EU/Schengen area, you can present your Covid certificate using the CoronaCheck app.
+Follow these 6 steps to generate a Covid certificate (DCC) for travel within the EU/Schengen area.

 Step 2: Find out whether you require other documents for your journey

-Step 4: If you don’t have a coronavirus entry pass yet, find out how you can get a COVID certificate for travel
+Step 3: Find out how you can get a COVID certificate for travel

 - proof of recovery (if you had a coronavirus infection in the last 6 months); or

-- a negative test result (issued by a centre for testing for travel).
+- a negative test result (issued by a commercial centre for testing for travel).

 Rules for the return journey